Cart

 What is S-holotranscobalamin?

-Holotranscobalamin (HTC) is the active form of vitamin B12 found in the blood — the form that can actually be absorbed and used by the body’s cells.
-Vitamin B12, or cobalamin, binds to two different proteins when it circulates in the bloodstream:
+Holotranscobalamin (HTC) is the active form of vitamin B12 found in the blood, i.e. the form that can actually be absorbed and used by the body's cells.
+Vitamin B12, also known as cobalamin, is transported in the blood bound to two main proteins:

-• Haptocorrin (HC) – binds a large portion of B12, but this form is inactive and cannot be used by the cells.
-Much of the haptocorrin-bound B12 is eventually taken up by the liver and excreted through bile.
+• Haptocorrin (HC) – binds the majority of B12 but this form is inactive and cannot be directly utilized by the cells.
+The haptocorrin-bound B12 is mainly transported to the liver and excreted in the bile.
+HC acts as a reservoir protein but does not reflect the functional B12 status in the body.

 What is the difference between S-holotranscobalamin and total B12?

-Total B12 measures both the active and inactive forms of the vitamin, while S-holotranscobalamin specifically shows the amount of active, biologically available B12 in the blood.
-This means that an S-holotranscobalamin test provides a more direct picture of how much functional B12 the body actually has access to.
-Active B12 levels tend to drop earlier than total B12, making this test more sensitive and particularly useful for detecting early B12 deficiency.
+Total B12 shows the sum of both active and inactive B12, while S-holotranscobalamin only measures the amount of active, bioavailable B12 in the blood.
+This means that S-holotranscobalamin provides a more direct picture of how much functional B12 the body has available.
+Because the active fraction decreases faster than total B12, S-holotranscobalamin can reveal an early B12 deficiency even when total B12 is still normal.

-The test is often used to confirm a suspected B12 deficiency, especially when total B12 levels are normal but symptoms suggest a deficiency.
-It can also be used to:
+The test is mainly used to confirm suspected B12 deficiency, especially when total B12 is normal but symptoms suggest deficiency.
+S-holotranscobalamin can also be used to:

-• Identify early B12 deficiency before total levels decrease.
+• Identify early B12 deficiency before the total amount of B12 has decreased.

-• Investigate symptoms such as fatigue, dizziness, tingling, memory problems, or low mood.
+• Investigate symptoms such as fatigue, dizziness, numbness, memory problems or depression.

 When should I get tested?

-An S-holotranscobalamin test may be relevant if you experience:
+A S-holotranscobalamin test is relevant if you experience:

-• Fatigue or persistent tiredness without a clear cause
+• Lack of energy or prolonged fatigue without a clear cause

 Can S-holotranscobalamin indicate autism?

-No, this test is not used to detect or diagnose autism.
+No, the test is not used to detect or diagnose autism.
 It only measures the amount of active vitamin B12.
-Low B12 levels can affect brain and nervous system function, but there are no direct links to neuropsychiatric conditions.
+Low levels can affect brain and nervous system function, but there are no scientifically established links between S-holotranscobalamin and neuropsychiatric conditions such as autism.

 Questions and answers